If you develop symptoms of COVID-19 like a cough, fever, shortness of breath, sneezing or a runny nose, you should call your Doctor or Medical Centre.

-Age Concern Tauranga Incorporated is a not for profit organisation that works for the rights and well-being of older people.
+Age Concern Tauranga Incorporated is a not-for-profit organisation that works for the rights and well-being of older people.
 Along with a network of 35 Age Concern offices across New Zealand, and a national office, we inform and advocate, and provide services to older people.

-Age Concern Tauranga Inc became a registered charity on 12 June 2008 (Regn # CC25758) under the Charities Act 2006.
+Age Concern Tauranga Inc became a registered charity on 12th June 2008 (Regn # CC25758) under the Charities Act 2006.

 Positive ageing is about making the most of the benefits of being older, learning to adapt to life changes.
 People age well when they contribute and participate in society with respect and support from their families and the community.

-We are grateful to our funders and supporters for the 2018/ 2019 year:
+We are grateful to our funders and supporters for the 2020/ 2021 year:

 Come and join the Coffee and Conversation Group, Te Puke. $5.00 per person - refreshments provided.
 Contact the Age Concern office on 578 2631 to register.